AndrewDiMola/eden-xi-teleport/README.md

 # eden-xi-teleport
 For players on the Eden XI private server, create a ticket and I will come back from AFK and grant you Teleport-{Location}.
+Creating an issue pushes a notification to my phone.
+Use /tell to let me know who you are.

 Reward appreciated.

 # how to use
 Create an [Issue](https://github.com/AndrewDiMola/eden-xi-teleport/issues) within this repo, using the following template: